Kwpolska/django-expenses/README.rst

 * Management of expenses
 * Management of bills — expenses with multiple items, complete with an advanced interactive editor
 * Reasonable appearance on Desktop and Mobile
+* Autocomplete for expenses and bill items

 To-do
 -----

-* Templates for expenses and bill items
+* Templates for expenses
-* Autocomplete for templates
+* Autocomplete for expense templates?
 * i18n (Polish translation)
 * Pushing config (URLs, locale) to JS
 * searching and filtering